Grand Train Tour: 8 must-see routes

-You can use the Swiss Travel Pass, a general season ticket, a monthly season ticket or a day pass to travel the routes.
-Some routes, however, require a seat reservation.
+The routes can be used with the Swiss Travel Pass, a general season ticket, a monthly season ticket or a one-day card.
+Some of the routes require a compulsory seat reservation.

 Montreux - Zermatt